Skip to Content

 • Use a dry, glass bottle(mason jar)with a tight lid to store your coriander powder.

-• When using the spice powder, always use a dry spoon or have a spoon in the coriander powder container that is used for only this purpose.
+• When using the spice powder, always use a dry spoon or a spoon in the coriander powder container used for only this purpose.

 Sri Lankan chicken curry.